List Of Classes

 Allowed Pistols and Modifications

+You may have up to three firearms on your permit.
 San Mateo Sheriff's Office allows any legal modifications you want to your firearm provided it is one of the following calibers: .38 Spl, .380 Auto, 9mm, 10mm, .40 S&W, .45 ACP, .357 Sig, .357 Mag, .44 Mag, or .44 Spl.
 However I strongly suggest limiting modifications to sights and grip enhancements only.
 Preserving functional reliability and safety are paramount.
 You also do not want to be "that guy" who ruins it for everyone else by having a negligent discharge (or worse) that prompts the San Mateo Sheriff Office to change their policy.

 Holsters draw is not part of the qualification.
 Applicants must qualify with each firearm they intend to list on their CCW permit.
 The silhouette target is approximately 12"x16".
 Passing score is 80% (29 of 36 rounds) inside the target.
 There is no time limit and you have two attempts to pass.
 Private coaching is available if you have difficulty meeting the requirements.